Public library services for Canadians with print disabilities

 Braille (Contracted), Electronic braille (Contracted), DAISY Audio (CD), DAISY Audio (Direct to Player), DAISY Audio (Zip), DAISY text (Direct to player), DAISY text (Zip), Word (Zip), ePub (Zip)

-General fiction, Movie and television tie-ins, LGBTQ+ fiction
+Historical fiction, General fiction, LGBTQ+ fiction

 Synthetic audio, Automated braille